 In the early WKRP in Cincinnati episode, "Mama's Review", Mama Carlson comes to review the progress of the radio station and Andy and Arthur Carlson ineffectually try to explain the bizarre disasters that have occured as seen in the clips.
 Unlike similar shows, this episode also features significant character development of both Mama and Son Carlson as each own up to their mistakes.

-The X-Files series finale, "The Truth," is a Clip Show.
-In the episode, the characters recap the series Myth Arc as part of Mulder's trial, and the clips accompany their recaps.
+Small part of The X-Files series finale, "The Truth," feels like a Clip Show.
+In the episode, the characters recap the series Myth Arc as part of Mulder's trial, and the clips accompany their recaps, but the after the trial, there are new scenes.

 Xena: Warrior Princess has several.
 The most memorable is the bard one, which has Gabrielle at bard school, where she sings the praises of Xena.
 This clip show also uses footage from the Steve Reeves movie sung by the bard Stallonus (as an actor called Sylverster), and footage from Spartacus sung by the bard Homer, who wins the competition by closing his eyes before singing (thus earning the nickname "the blind bard").